Utonkon: Climate

-Utonkon has a land area of 0.409 km^{2} and is located at an elevation of 146.02 meters (479.07 feet) above sea level with a tropical wet and dry or savanna climate (Classification: Aw).
+Utonkon has a land area of 0.409 km^{2} and is located at an elevation of 146.02 metres (479.07 feet) above sea level with a tropical wet and dry or savanna climate (Classification: Aw).
 The district's yearly temperature is 31.21 °C (88.18 °F) and it is 1.75% higher than Nigeria's average.
 Utonkon typically receives about 143.6 millimeters (5.65 inches) of precipitation and has 169.95 rainy days (46.56% of the time) annually.

 Demographics

 The Korring speaking people make up the larger population in Utonkon.
 The Korring coexist with the Idoma people within the same region.

 Language and dialect

 The Ufia people speak a sub-Bantu language called K'ufia, a dialect of the Korring ethnic group.
 They are found in Benue and Taraba States.
 Despite modernisation's impact on language use, interventions are provided through local initiatives and cultural projects to preserve K'ufia because the language needs to survive for the people's cultural heritage to be maintained for its continuity in future generations.